wijjo/jiig/README.md

 ### Simple Jiig script code

-The code generation is probably superfluous, because there is very little code needed for a basic Jiig script.
+The code generation is pretty superfluous, because there is very little code needed for a basic Jiig script.
 Here is a minimal example.

 ```